 There’s much more info in the Retron 5 review, but I wanted to include a picture comparison on this page as well.
 Also, since the only resolution supported by the Retron 5 is 720p, I thought the only fair comparison would be to the Wii U Virtual Console.
 Overall, the Wii U seems to look a bit better, as the Retron 5 looks like the contrast and brightness are too high.
 Overall, I’m not a big fan of the Retron 5 as a solution though:

 Super Retro Advance:

 The Super Retro Advance only outputs composite video and the aspect ratio is off.
-That being said, for the money, it’s a surprisingly good solution.
+That being said, for the money, it’s a surprisingly good solution if your goal is to play on a CRT via composite video.
 Please check out the SRA review for more info (click for full-sized).

 GBP vs Innovation Adapter: